ACDP Graduate Research Fellows and IPD Task Team Leaders

 Daniela Hernandez (Program Manager)

-Daniela Hernandez is a second-year master’s student at LBJ and LLILAS, pursuing a dual degree in Global Policy and Latin American Studies.
+Daniela Hernandez is a third-year master’s student at LBJ and LLILAS, pursuing a dual degree in Global Policy and Latin American Studies.
 Her research focuses on good governance, transparency and accountability initiatives, anti-corruption monitoring, and international development with a regional focus in Latin America.
 Before coming to grad school, she spent the summer in the Philippines working as an AidData summer fellow with the Map the Philippines Initiative.
 She led workshops for local governments, universities, NGOs, and businesses with the purpose of building capacity to use geospatial tools for disaster resilience.
 She holds a BA in Anthropology and a BDP certificate in Global Studies from the University of Texas at Austin.
 Daniela is fluent in Spanish.
 In addition to being program manager, Daniela co-leads the Global Health, Nutrition, and Evaluations team at IPD.
 Read Daniela's CV here.

 Michael (Mike) Denly is a PhD student in the Department of Government.
 Prior to joining UT Austin, Mike worked in various capacities for the World Bank.
 His first assignment concerned operational data quality, during which Mike co-developed and operationalized the World Bank´s climate change co-benefit tracking system.
 Another assignment brought Mike to Togo, where he prepared the implementation arrangements and risk framework for an education project.
 Currently, Mike conducts research for the World Bank on governance and anti-corruption issues, a consultancy position he has held since 2013.
 In August 2015, Mike graduated with a dual MA in Development Management and Policy from Georgetown University and Universidad Nacional de San Martín in Argentina.
 Mike also holds an MSc in Public Policy and Human Development from Maastricht University in the Netherlands and a BA in International Studies from the University of Denver.
 Primarily as a result of studying and working in various countries in Europe, Latin America, and Africa, Mike is fluent in French, Spanish, and Italian, and also speaks basic Dutch.
 Mike currently leads the Governance and Development team at IPD.
 Read Mike's CV here.